VCurry20/FDAProject2021/README.md

 All outputs of code will appear underneath the cells the code is written into.

-Also you can download the code from page to your device.
+You can also download the code from page to your device.

 None of the tests you run on this Binder link will save to or amend the original repository.